xgiralt64/ProxVNC/README.md

     client.connect()
 ```

-You are now conected!
-Here there is a simple code to interact with the terminal
+You are now connected!
+Here is a simple example of interacting with the terminal:

 ```python
     print(client.readTerm())